 Many medical aid policyholders in South Africa will tell you that their medical aid funds don’t last the year.
 Thus it is vital to know about gap cover.
 So what is Medical Gap Cover?
 It is an add-on to your medical aid that pays the difference between what experts charge and what your scheme pays out.

-Why get medical gap cover, and what is medical gap cover?
+Why get medical gap cover, and what is it exactly?
 We will try to answer these questions as quickly as possible.
 Medical aid costs are rising while benefits are getting less.
-It’s what has made gap cover become so sought after.
-To understand what medical gap cover is, you need to know that gap cover isn’t part of your medical aid, but rather a supplement to it.
+It’s what has made the product become so sought after.
+To understand what medical gap cover is, you need to know that the product isn’t part of your medical aid, but rather a supplement to it.

-Gap cover is governed by the rules of the Short-term Insurance Act.
-Thankfully gap cover doesn’t only work for those on certain medical aids.
-Everybody, regardless of the registered medical scheme they belong to, can get a gap cover.
+This insurance product is governed by the rules of the Short-term Insurance Act.
+Thankfully top-up insurance doesn’t only work for those on certain medical aids.
+Everybody, regardless of the registered medical scheme they belong to, can get a policy.

 Gap cover is a critical supplement to medical aid in South Africa.
-After your medical aid has paid the service provider according to the medical scheme tariff rates, there’s going to be an excess amount that has to be settled.
-This excess amount comes about because unregulated specialists will charge you far over the medical scheme tariff rate.
+After your medical aid has paid the service provider according to their internal tariff rates, there’s going to be an excess amount that has to be settled.
+This excess amount comes about because unregulated specialists will charge you far over the tariff rate.
 Your medical scheme believes this is too much, so they’re not going to pay it.

-There are waiting periods with gap cover as well as exclusions to every type of gap cover you invest in.
+There are waiting periods with the product as well as exclusions to every type of gap cover you invest in.
 Some of these exclusions include –

 - Suicide attempts and self-inflicted injuries